drzby99/social-media_fullstack/README.md

 To Run:
 Clone the repo, then run npm i && npm start in both the server and client folders

-Or click the link below for demo:
+Or click the link below for demo: (it may take a few seconds for the posts to load.. bear with me)

 https://sentimedia.netlify.app